Recent Commercial Posts

 Once you have everything dried out, clean and sanitize surfaces to kill bacteria and other contaminants.
 Diluted bleach or over-the-counter cleaning and sanitizing solutions can be used.

 5. Keep the Humidity Level Below 50 Percent

 Mold grows best in an environment with humidity over 50%, so try to keep humidity levels in your building below this.
 If your business is located in a humid environment, try using a dehumidifier.
 You can also open windows and doors on days when the weather is sunny and dry to help lower humidity levels.

 Preventing mold growth after a flood can be challenging.
 However, if you implement these tips quickly, you can increase your chance of success.

 Many commercial business owners probably don’t think about the flooding effects of their fire sprinklers being activated.
 However, if this does occur, it is an issue that should be dealt with immediately, before it gets out of control and costs hundreds of thousands of dollars.

-Of course, the obvious solution is preventing your businesses fire sprinklers from going off accidently.
+Of course, the obvious solution is preventing your businesses fire sprinklers from going off accidentally.
 Here are a few things you need to know about accidental fire sprinkler activation.

-Did you know that the modern fire sprinkler system is NOT activated by fire alarms or even smoke caused by burnt food in the employee breakroom?
+Did you know that the modern fire sprinkler system is NOT activated by fire alarms or even smoke caused by burnt food in the employee break room?
 They actually have to be subjected to extreme heat that melts the metal sensors or bursts the red liquid bulb on the device.
-Here are a few common reasons that can cause this to happen and sprinklers to accidently activate:
+Here are a few common reasons that can cause this to happen and sprinklers to accidentally activate: